High Frobenius pushforwards generate the bounded derived category: Local rings

 \begin{proposition} Let $R$ be a noetherian local ring of prime characteristic $p$.
 For any natural number $e> \log_p(\codepth R)$, in the homotopy category of simplicial commutative algebras, the composition

 factors through the natural surjection $R\to k$ to the residue field. \end{proposition}

 Given \cref{th:nilpotence}, and more so the result above, it follows that any property of the ring that can be characterized in terms of some homological property of $k$ can often be characterized in terms of the corresponding homological property of the Frobenius pushforwards, $F ^e_*M$, for any $M$ with the maximal ideal in its support.
 Kunz's characterization of regularity~\cite[Theorem~2.1]{Kunz:1969} of $R$ is the prototypical such result, where $M=R$.
 See also \cref{co:kunz}.
+While some of these consequences can be deduced using results already available in the literature, in particular those in \cite{Avramov/Iyengar/Miller:2006} or \cite{Koh/Lee:1998}, the approach outlined above lays bare the underlying phenomenon.